 Video case studies: Agreed: Creating a video case study is a completely new game, but it has some great benefits.
 To start with, just a 2-minute video case study can convey more information than even a 10000-word case study might fail to share.
-You can get started by using this video marketing software.

 Look at this super-fun video case study from Zendesk to get an idea:

 Once your marketing case studies are ready, put up a case studies page on your website that lists all of them.